 Administrative and Consular Services Section

 The section works closely with the three Norwegian Consulates General in the United States.
-These consulates, each headed by a Consul General and staffed by mainly career diplomats, supervise Honorary Consuls around the country.
+These Consulates General, each headed by a Consul General, supervise Honorary Consuls around the country.
 The section also has administrative responsibilities pertaining to Embassy personnel and buildings.

 Vice Consul: Ms. Ragnhild Wikeby